Sunny Bunnies: Sunny Bunnies: Magic Pop

 In 17 October 2018, it was announced that an official Sunny Bunnies video game was in development by 9th Impact, a video game company which was selected to develop the game by Media I.M.
 On 16 November of the same year, "Sunny Bunnies: Magic Pop!" was globally launched on the iOS App Store and Google Play Store.
 According to Media I.M.'s brand licensing director Gavin Metcalfe, 9th Impact was chosen as the game development partner because they have a deep understanding of working with TV properties and their track record of making games from the TV show.
 The game is a puzzle where players tap three or more adjoining of the same color in order to make them magically "pop" and count towards achievement of the level objective.
 An episode of the TV series of the same name was released on the same day to promote the game.
 In the episode, the bunnies discover a digital game on a computer and start playing.
-One of the bunnies, Boo, unwittingly knocks over the screen, crushing the others and somehow transporting them inside the game itself.
+Big Boo unwittingly knocks over the screen, crushing the others and transporting them inside the game itself.
 After lifting up the computer, he discovers how to play the game and complete the objective to "pop" his friends out of the game and back into reality, thus restoring things to normal.